Cancel anytime

 Weaknesses

-- Exposure to cyclical downturns in the oil and gas industry
+- Exposure to cyclical oil and gas markets

 - Integration challenges from acquisitions